App Store Custom Product Pages: The 2026 CPP Playbook

 What assets can you customise on a Custom Product Page?+

 Apple allows three asset types to vary on a CPP: screenshots (up to 10 per device size), App Preview videos (up to 3 per device size), and promotional text (up to 170 characters).
 App name, subtitle, description body, and rating are fixed to the default product page and cannot be overridden on CPPs.
+Deep links to specific in-app destinations are also configurable on iOS 18 and iPadOS 18 or later.

 How do you prevent keyword cannibalisation across Custom Product Pages?+